rodrigowf/QVCM/README.md

 ## Contributing

 Contributions to improve the theory or the applications are welcome.
 This can include:
-- **Theory Discussion**: If you have insights, critiques, or expansions on QHCH, you can open an issue or a discussion.
-Since QHCH bridges multiple fields, constructive feedback or pointers to relevant research are very valuable.
+- **Theory Discussion**: If you have insights, critiques, or expansions on QVCM, you can open an issue or a discussion.
+Since QVCM bridges multiple fields, constructive feedback or pointers to relevant research are very valuable.
 - **Documentation**: Spot a typo or unclear explanation in the markdown docs?
 Feel free to submit a pull request with fixes or enhancements.
 Clearer examples or additional references that support the hypothesis are also welcome.
 - **Code and Features**: You can improve the website's design, add interactive visualizations, or enhance the chat interface (for example, adding a UI toggle for personas, caching responses, or supporting more AI models).
 Please open an issue to discuss major changes before implementing, to ensure alignment with the project goals.